 Poll results are seen by you on the backend of your website and by site visitors on the frontend of your website.

-To enable survey and/or poll reporting, go to Surveys and Polls tab in the Form Editor under Settings.
+To enable survey and/or poll reporting, go to Surveys and Polls tab in the form builder under Settings.

-Next, click Enable Survey Reporting and/or Enable Poll Results.
+Next, toggle on Enable Survey Reporting and/or Enable Poll Results.

 Now, anytime someone submits feedback about an event you recently hosted using your event feedback form, you can access the results by clicking on Survey Results in the Forms Overview section.

-Here is an example of what your results might look like:
+Here is an example of what your Likert Scale results might look like:

 Step 6: Add Your Event Feedback Form to Your Website